sgr1806-20/terminal-web/README.md

 4. The command will be processed asynchronously, and the output will be displayed in the terminal window.
 5. For LLM-related queries, the response will be displayed with a typing animation.

+## Commands

+Commands are fetched from a MySQL database using a PHP script.
+The script queries the database for a list of available commands and their corresponding outputs.
+The commands are then displayed in the terminal window, and the user can interact with them by typing the command name.

 ## LLM Integration

 The project uses a PHP proxy script to handle requests to the LLM API.
 The proxy script is configured to use the Awanllm-Llama-3-8B-Dolfin model by default, but you can change this to any other model supported by the LLM API.